bitboxer/alfred2-stuff/README.md

-This is a Repository with all my [Alfred2](http://www.alfredapp.com) things.
+This is a repository with all my [Alfred2](http://www.alfredapp.com) things.

 * IP - get the current local and remote IP
 * Bitboxing Minimalist - My verison of the minimalist theme.